wjjdavidwen1223-source/recruiting-decision-system/README.md

-# AI Resume Scoring System
+# Machine Learning-Based Resume Ranking System

 ## Overview
 This project is a Python-based system that analyzes candidate resumes and evaluates their fit for a given job using structured scoring logic.